The IETF divides its work into a number of Areas, each comprised of working groups that relate to that Area's focus.

 The transport and services area - usually just called "transport area" or "TSV area" - covers a range of technical topics related to data transport in the Internet.

 The Transport Area works on mechanisms related to end-to-end data transport to support Internet applications and services that exchange potentially large volumes of traffic at potentially high bandwidths.
-A key focus are mechanisms to detect and react to congestion in the Internet, such as the congestion control algorithms in Internet transport control protocols such as TCP, SCTP, and DCCP, as well as congestion management schemes such as PCN and CONEX.
+A key focus are mechanisms to detect and react to congestion in the Internet, such as the congestion control algorithms in Internet transport control protocols such as TCP, SCTP, MPTCP, and DCCP.

-The transport area intersects most frequently with Internet area, the applications area, the RAI area, the security area and several IRTF research groups.
+The transport area intersects most frequently with Internet Area, the ART Area, the Security Area and several IRTF research groups.